sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 IV.
 A deeper look at channels
 =============================

-In Section II, we briefly introduced the new Channel objects as a new way to put errors in a word.
+In Section II, we briefly introduced the Channel objects as a way to put errors in a word.
 In this section, we will look deeper at their functionality and introduce a second Channel.